 Since the dawn of man, for thousands upon thousands of years, there has been slavery.
 Today slavery is illegal in every nation on earth.
-This doesn’t mean there is no more slavery, but it does mean that mankind now generally recognizes that slavery is evil.
+This doesn’t mean there is no more slavery, but it does mean that humankind now generally recognizes that slavery is evil.
 It is likely very difficult for the average Christian in America to imagine slavery as a good, necessary, and God-instituted practice.
 But this is precisely how Christians have viewed slavery for thousands of years.
-And with good reason—slavery is Biblical.
+And with good reason—slavery is very Biblical.

 “[Slavery] was established by decree of Almighty God… it is sanctioned in the Bible, in both Testaments, from Genesis to Revelation… it has existed in all ages, has been found among the people of the highest civilization, and in nations of the highest proficiency in the arts.” – Jefferson Davis, President, Confederate States of America